MaximilianAlgehed/MaximilianAlgehed.github.io/blogposts/SAT.md

 type Literal = Int
 ```
 Where a positive integer `x` represents a positive Literal and `-x` the negation
 of the Literal.
-We dissallow `0` as a Literal.
+We disallow `0` as a Literal.
 A Clause is a disjunction of Literals,
 we represent this simply as a list of `Literal`s:
 ```Haskell
 type Clause = [Literal]